gentiangashi/Harry-Bot/README.md

 **More Features Coming Soon!!!**

 ## Installation
+**Node.js 12.0.0 or newer is required.**
+Ignore any warnings about unmet peer dependencies, as they're all optional.

 You need to create your own [Discord Token](https://discord.com/developers/applications) to be able to run this bot.
 You can find the installation documentation for [Discord.js here](https://discord.js.org/#/docs/main/stable/general/welcome).
 Make sure you have [Node.js installed](https://nodejs.org/en/download/), and run: